1906 Irby Good and brothers and sisters and friends attended a social event on July 4, with boating, prepared food, and photography.

 1922 Irby J Good, president of Indiana Central College, lived at University Heights, Indianapolis, Indiana.

 1923 Irby J Good was awarded a degree of Doctor of Laws from Indiana Central.

 c 1923 Brother William visited Irby Good in Indianapolis.
-These photos were taken in the summer at an "Indianapolis park".
+The photos above were taken in the summer at an "Indianapolis park".

-1924 Irby was identified on Anna Rohrer's death notice as President of Indiana Central College, Indianapolis.
+1924 Irby Good was identified on Anna Rohrer's death notice as President of Indiana Central College, Indianapolis.

 1926 Irby Good, president of Indiana Central College, lived at 4202 Otterbein Ave, Indianapolis, Indiana.